tendermint/tendermint/docs/nodes/configuration.md

 # A custom human readable name for this node
 moniker = "anonymous"

-# If this node is many blocks behind the tip of the chain, BlockSync
-# allows them to catchup quickly by downloading blocks in parallel
-# and verifying their commits
-enable-block-sync = true

 # Mode of Node: full | validator | seed (default: "validator")
 # * validator node (default)